 Well, it’s because Google is the world’s largest search engine that processes up to 5 billion searches a day.

-On top of that, most SEO efforts are focused on ranking in the top of Google’s SERPs.
+On top of that, most SEO efforts are focused on ranking at the top of Google’s SERPs.

-As much as we’d like to simply start talking about SEO tactics, we feel that we need to inform you on how Google ranks websites.
+As much as we’d like to simply start talking about SEO tactics, we feel that we need to inform you of how Google ranks websites.

 Let’s dive in!

-You need to understand that Google changes their algorithm regularly and these changes aren’t always announced publicly.
+You need to understand that Google changes its algorithm regularly and these changes aren’t always announced publicly.
 With that said, there were some algorithm updates the public were aware of like:

 This update aimed at improving local search by integrating Google Maps